droglenc/NCMTH207/modules/ce/ModelTypes_CE1.md

 ## Type of Model

 <div class="alert alert-info">
 For each question below decide which type of analysis (e.g., one-way ANOVA, two-way ANOVA, simple linear regression, indicator variable regression, or logistic regression) should be used and why.
-Your answer to "why" should include identifying the response variable, the explanatory variable, and the type and number of each variable. [<i>Hint: Use the table in the introduction to the reading.</i>]
+Your answer to "why" should include identifying the response variable, the explanatory variable, and the type and number of each variable. [<i>Hint: Use Table 1.1 from the reading.</i>]
 </div>

 1. A student explored the relationship between the number of calories and number of carbohydrates (in g) for each item on a Starbucks menu.<sup id="a1">[1](#f1)</sup>